Introduction to RASON

 Non-parallel array formulas

-The multi-dimensional result of this formula evaluation is assigned to the array variable num_used dimensioned as a 1-D vertical array of size 5.
-Again, if the formula definition is in the constraints: section, one constraint will be generated for each component of the result.
+The result of this evaluation is assigned to the array variable num_used, which is defined as a 1-D vertical array of size 5.
+If this formula appears in the constraints section, the RASON automatically generates one constraint for each element of the resulting array.

 Back to Parallel Array Formulas